wdawson/okta.github.io/_source/_posts/2018-05-24-what-is-the-oauth2-implicit-grant-type.md

  &state=xcoiv98y3md22vwsuye3kch
 ```

-Here’s each query parameter explained:
+Here's each query parameter explained:

 * **`response_type=token`** - This tells the authorization server that the application is initiating the Implicit flow.
 Note the difference from the Authorization Code flow where this value is set to `code`.
 * `client_id` - The public identifier for the application, obtained when the developer first registered the application.
 * `redirect_uri` - Tells the authorization server where to send the user back to after they approve the request.
 * `scope` - One or more space-separated strings indicating which permissions the application is requesting.
-The specific OAuth API you’re using will define the scopes that it supports.
+The specific OAuth API you're using will define the scopes that it supports.
 * `state` - The application generates a random string and includes it in the request.
 It should then check that the same value is returned after the user authorizes the app.
 This is used to prevent CSRF attacks.

-When the user visits this URL, the authorization server will present them with a prompt asking if they would like to authorize this application’s request.
+When the user visits this URL, the authorization server will present them with a prompt asking if they would like to authorize this application's request.

 {% img blog/oauth-authorization-code-grant-type/oauth-prompt.png alt:"OAuth Prompt" width:"500" %}{: .center-image }